 4 | Charlie Bohne | Charlie | 55 |

-Assuming that we have an "employee" table with above values, and looking to find records with duplicate "Alias".
+Assuming that we have an "employees" table with the above values, and looking to find records with duplicate "Alias".
 How do we retrieve them?
 With the following SQL statement with HAVING clause, we can easily accomplish that.

 SELECT alias, count(alias) as count FROM employee GROUP BY alias HAVING (count(alias) > 1) ORDER BY alias